-The Chinese government seems to be particularly worried about Kundun and has threatened to bar Walt Disney Productions from aicess to any of its markets if Disney releases the film.
-So far, the Chinese haven't spoken out against Seven Years in Tibet.
+The Chinese government seemed to be particularly worried about Kundun and threatened to bar Walt Disney Productions from access to any of its markets if Disney releases the film.

 Filming for Kundun was done in Morocco since the Chinese interfered with the possibility of shooting it in the Himalayan region.

 The word Kundun means the presence of a great incarnation, and the movie chronicles the life of the 14th Dalai Lama from his selection as the reincarnated lama to his perilous escape to India in the 1950s.
 The cast of Kundun is all Tibetan and performers were chosen from exiles.